History of Warren Buffett in Timeline

 Apple iPhone 11, 64GB, Black - Unlocked (Renewed)

-Warren Buffett stated he would judge President Donald Trump by his results on national safety, economic growth, and economic participation when deciding if he would vote for him in the 2020 presidential election.
+Warren Buffett stated that he would judge President Donald Trump by his results on national safety, economic growth and economic participation when deciding if he would vote for him in the 2020 presidential election.

-In a June 2021 interview with CNBC, Warren Buffett stated that the economic impact of the COVID-19 pandemic increased economic inequality, noting the negative impact on small businesses.
-He also said that the markets and the economy would likely be unpredictable well into the post-pandemic recovery period.
+In a June 2021 interview with CNBC, Warren Buffett said that the economic impact of the COVID-19 pandemic has increased economic inequality and bemoaned that most people are unaware that 'hundreds of thousands or millions' of small businesses have been negatively impacted.
+He also stated that the markets and the economy will likely be unpredictable well into the post-pandemic recovery period.

-June 23, 2021: Resignation as Trustee of Gates Foundation
+June 23, 2021: Resignation as Trustee of the Gates Foundation

-On June 23, 2021, Warren Buffett announced his resignation as a trustee of the Gates Foundation.
+Warren Buffett announced his resignation as a trustee of the Gates Foundation on June 23, 2021.

 November 2022: Donation to Charitable Foundations

-In November 2022, Warren Buffett donated $750 million in Berkshire Hathaway shares to four charitable foundations run by his children.
+In November 2022, Warren Buffett made a donation of $750 million in Berkshire Hathaway shares to four charitable foundations run by his children.

 2022: Reconciliation with Nicole Buffett